cemungutdev/create-skeleton/README.md

 ## Security

-If you discover any security related issues, please email jotaelesalinas@example.com instead of using the issue tracker.
+If you discover any security related issues, please DM [@jotaelesalinas](http://twitter.com/jotaelesalinas) instead of using the issue tracker.

 ## Credits

-- [Jos‚ Luis Salinas][link-author]
+- [JosÃ© Luis Salinas][link-author]
 - [All Contributors][link-contributors]

 ## License